josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎪_job_to_do.md

 ### completely predictable solution to the problem:

-- Download a reliable app to differentiate electromagnetic wave forms, because it doesnt match mechanucal means, because if it is a transformer in a nearby building/flat, definitely need to show your Landlord a thing is actually gappening so they actually have grounds to do anything.
+- Download a reliable app to differentiate electromagnetic wave forms, because it doesnt match mechanical means, because if it is a transformer in a nearby building/flat, definitely need to show your Landlord a thing is actually happening so they actually have grounds to do anything, because you are a moderately useful tenant.
 - You don't need to go any further just download the app.
 - Obviously this is just how electrical physics works;